MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/run-nodejs-virtual-machine.md

 ### Install Monitoring SDK

-1. In the SSH terminal which is connected to your virtual machine, install the [Azure SDK client library for Application Insights](https://www.npmjs.com/package/applicationinsights).
+1. In the SSH terminal, which is connected to your virtual machine, install the [Azure SDK client library for Application Insights](https://www.npmjs.com/package/applicationinsights).

     ```bash
     sudo npm install --save applicationinsights